Focusing on the material value of money distorts the custom of celebrating new year

 In recent years, the words “happy new year” or “opening shop” are rarely used, replaced by the word “lucky money”.
 Is there any cultural difference in this way of calling, sir?

 – We Vietnamese people do not use the word “lucky money”.
 In the last 40 years or so, the word “lucky money” has appeared more and more and replaced the words “happy new year” or “opening of stores”.
 Now people use the word “lucky money” more.
-Our generation, when we were kids around 1965, only knew about “opening stores” and “happy new year” but not “lucky money” and even now I still prefer the old way of calling it.
+Our generation, when we were kids around 1965, only knew regarding “opening stores” and “happy new year” but not “lucky money” and even now I still prefer the old way of calling it.

-Around after 1975, when the country was unified, economic development led to the spread and cultural interference between the North and South, the way the Chinese called “lucky money” in Saigon – Cho Lon gradually began. is more common, has the same meaning as “happy new year”.
+Around following 1975, when the country was unified, economic development led to the spread and cultural interference between the North and South, the way the Chinese called “lucky money” in Saigon – Cho Lon gradually began. is more common, has the same meaning as “happy new year”.

 Leaning too much on the material value of money has distorted the custom of celebrating new year - Photo 2.